SAP/hybris-commerce-eclipse-plugin/docs/deprecation/deprecation.md

 ## Copyright Extension

 Copyright extension was responsible for bulk package comment placement to follow enterprise security rule to have comment with copyright added to all files.
-Functionality has available in version [22.08](https://github.com/SAP/hybris-commerce-eclipse-plugin/releases/tag/v22.8) and removed in **22.09** because it can be replaced by [Eclipse Copyright Tool](https://wiki.eclipse.org/Development_Resources/How_to_Use_Eclipse_Copyright_Tool).
+Functionality was available in version [22.08](https://github.com/SAP/hybris-commerce-eclipse-plugin/releases/tag/v22.8) and removed in **22.09** because it can be replaced by [Eclipse Copyright Tool](https://wiki.eclipse.org/Development_Resources/How_to_Use_Eclipse_Copyright_Tool).